 My photography has improved dramatically since I’ve started blogging (or so I like to think).

-Photography is what initially attracts me to any article so I needed to get more confident behind the lens and learn new skills to improve my content.
+Photography is what initially attracts me to any blog post or article so I decided to get more confident behind the lens and learn some new skills to improve my content.

-You’ve probably heard it before but I’ll say it anyway, you don’t need all the latest mod con’s to start a blog (as the great Casey Neistat demonstrates in this clip).
+You’ve probably heard it before but it’s true that you don’t need all the latest mod con’s to start a blog/vlog as the great Casey Neistat demonstrates in this clip.

 With that being said, if you want to invest in a camera there are plenty on the market to choose from.

-I’ve bought a tripod, GorillaPod and a GoPro in the last year but even with a few more gadgets to hand nothing has had as much worth as my camera.
+I’ve bought a tripod, GorillaPod and a GoPro in the last year but even with a few more gadgets to hand nothing has had as much worth (and use) as my camera.

-Despite me using it just a handful of times it is without a doubt the most practical piece of camera equipment.
-You can fit it right in your pocket and you have the option to connect the device to your phone with the capture app to see exactly what you’re shooting.
+Despite me using it just a handful of times it is without a doubt the most practical piece of camera equipment I’ve got my hands on.
+You can fit it in the smallest of spaces and can connect the device to your phone with the capture app to see exactly what you’re shooting.
 Cool eh?

 Here’s a clip I took to show you the comparison between a picture and video.